-About the Asia & China Programme
+About the Asia Programme

-The programme made its mark with a groundbreaking report in 2009: “A Power Audit of EU-China Relations”.
-Since then, it has intensively and successfully campaigned to raise awareness of the need to address the growing power imbalance between China and the EU, and to highlight the lack of prioritisation, continuity and coordination among Europeans on this issue.
+The programme made its mark with a groundbreaking report released in 2009: “A power audit of EU-China relations”.
+Since then, the programme has intensively and successfully campaigned to raise awareness of the growing power imbalance between the EU and China, and to highlight the lack of prioritisation, continuity, or coordination among Europeans on this issue.
 In 2017, the programme published a major follow-up report – “China at the gates: A new power audit of EU-China relations” – which highlighted the increasingly urgent steps Europe should take to shore itself up in its relations with China, especially on the economic and commercial front.

-Throughout the life of the programme, ECFR has provided in-depth analysis of internal developments and debates – fostered though publications like China 3.0, What does China think? and Xi Jinping’s China - has given Europeans access to the latest thinking in the People’s Republic.
-ECFR has also taken on detailed studies of China’s external foot-print such as the seminal study on China’s scramble for Europe.
+Throughout the life of the programme, ECFR has provided in-depth analysis of internal developments and debates in China, through important publications such as “China 3.0”, “What does China think?”, and “Xi Jinping’s China”.
+This has given Europeans insight into the latest thinking inside the People’s Republic.
+ECFR has also undertaken and released detailed studies of China’s external footprint, such as the seminal study “China’s scramble for Europe”.